AmpliFlow/ampliflow-examples/README.md

 # AmpliFlow Examples

-This repository provides developer examples demonstrating how to integrate with [AmpliFlow](https://www.ampliflow.se) using various APIs and solutions.
+This repository provides developer examples demonstrating how to integrate with [AmpliFlow](https://www.ampliflow.se) using [APIs (Swagger definition here)](https://app.ampliflow.com/swagger/index.html) and solutions.
 The examples are written in Python and cover common use cases such as interacting with the Custom List API and updating KPI measurements.

 It includes an example of a simple data integration script that integrates with [Wint](https://www.wint.se/) to show an example of how to get financial data into KPI measurements in AmpliFlow.